 On 2 June 2020, Malaysian police dispersed a peaceful picket against a hospital cleaning services company.
-The workers’ complaints included allegations of unfair treatment of union members and insufficient PPE for cleaners.
-Five activists were arrested, remanded overnight, and charged for “unauthorized gathering”, violating their rights to freedom of expression, association and peaceful assembly.
+Picketers’ complaints included allegations of unfair treatment of union members and insufficient PPE for cleaners.
+Five activists were arrested, remanded overnight, and charged for “unauthorised gathering”, violating their rights to freedom of expression, association and peaceful assembly.

-At the start of the COVID-19 pandemic, cleaners did not have access to adequate personal protective equipment when cleaning COVID-19 wards and facilities, leaving them exposed to infection.
-While the PPE situation has improved in most hospitals, the National Union of Workers in Hospital Support and Allied Services has accused the company of targeting cleaners active in the union by:
+At the start of the COVID-19 pandemic, cleaners did not have access to adequate personal protective equipment when they clean COVID-19 wards and facilities, leaving them exposed to infection.
+While the PPE situation has improved in most hospitals, the National Union of Workers in Hospital Support and Allied Services, has accused the company of targeting cleaners active in the union by:

 In January 2020, the union filed a trade dispute case for union-busting, but the court hearing was postponed due to the pandemic.
 On 3 June, the company released a statement denying all allegations put forth by the union.
 However, legal representatives of the union stand by their original allegations.

-Pickets are an essential component of the right to association and no one should be prosecuted solely for a peaceful gathering.
+We call on the Attorney General to drop all charges against them.
+Pickets are essential components to the right to association and no one should be prosecuted for peaceful protest.